dakota-mewt/mewt/README.md

    ![pluginmewt](/images/screenshots/windows/pluginmewt.png)
    1. When you plug in your Mewt, the prompt will disappear.
 Your Mewt may flash a white light briefly.
 After a short delay, Mewt will light up with a steady Blue or Red light depending on whether your microphone is currently Unmuted or currently Muted.  _Based on your system/Arduino setup, it may take 15-20 seconds for the steady light to come on._
    ![mewtfirsttime](/images/mewtfirsttime.gif)
    1. The very first time you use Mewt, you will need to press the button twice in order to activate it (sorry, it's a bug, still a work-in-progress).
 After it has been activated, every single button press will turn every microphone in your system from Unmuted to Muted, and vice versa.
-Below are what the colors represent: